Marketing

 Sales (SALES)

-SALES:275 Professional Selling (3 Credits)
+SALES 275 Professional Selling (3 Units)

 Builds communication skills while learning about buyer needs, persuasion and social influence, prospecting, making sales presentations, persuading, overcoming sales resistance, closing sales and building relationships.
 (Formerly 6600:275)

-SALES:475 Business Negotiations (3 Credits)
+SALES 475 Business Negotiations (3 Units)

-SALES:478 Advanced Professional Selling (3 Credits)
+SALES 478 Advanced Professional Selling (3 Units)

-Prerequisites: Must be admitted to a major in a four-year degree granting college and SALES 275.
+Prerequisite: SALES 275.
 Broadens students understanding of the sales process looking at complex sales and solutions selling.
 Intense lab work focusing on communication skills, asking the right questions to fully understand needs, helping client turn implicit needs into explicit needs, conducting B2B and complex negotiations, and understanding how to create win-win solutions.
 (Formerly 6600:478)

-SALES:480 Sales Management (3 Credits)
+SALES 480 Sales Management (3 Units)

-SALES:487 Internship in Sales Management (3 Credits)
+SALES 487 Internship in Sales Management (3 Units)

 Prerequisite: Permission of department chair.
 On-the-job experience with public or private sector organizations in the field of marketing.
 On-the-job learning objectives are established by the sponsoring organization and approved by the department chair.
 Field experiences are augmented by a weekly diary and a term paper, which are supervised and evaluated by the department chair.
 (Formerly 6600:487)

-SALES:493 Professional Insights: Sales Management (1 Credit)
+SALES 493 Professional Insights: Sales Management (1 Unit)